leogout/SeoBundle/README.md

     * You see code that works but isn't covered by any tests \(there is a special place in heaven for you\)

 ## Todo
-* Render all generators if no generator alias is provided
 * Packagist

 ## Thanks